Español

-There is no strict definition of what separates “childhood cancers” from cancers in young adults, or when exactly a person is no longer a young adult.
-But for statistics purposes, cancers in young adults are often thought of as those that start between the ages of 20 and 39.
+There is no strict definition of what separates “childhood cancers" from cancers in young adults, or when exactly a person is no longer a young adult.
+But cancers in young adults are often thought of as those that start in people between the ages of 20 and 39.

 Cancer is not common in young adults, but a wide variety of cancer types can occur in this age group, and treating these cancers can be challenging.

 Most cancers occur in older adults.
 The most common cancers in older people are cancers of the skin, lung, colon and rectum, breast (in women), and prostate (in men).
-Many cancers in older adults are linked to lifestyle-related risk factors (such as smoking, being overweight or obese, or not getting enough physical activity) or to other environmental factors.
+Many cancers in older adults are linked to lifestyle-related risk factors (such as smoking, having excess body weight, or not getting enough physical activity) or to other environmental factors.
 A small portion are strongly influenced by changes (mutations) in a person’s genes that they inherit from their parents.

 Cancers that start in children or in teens are much less common.
 The types of cancers that develop in children and teens are often different from the types that develop in adults.
 Childhood cancers are often the result of gene changes that take place very early in life, sometimes even before birth.
 Unlike many cancers in adults, cancers in children and teens are not strongly linked to lifestyle or environmental risk factors.